chef/automate/components/automate-chef-io/content/docs/SAML.md

 ```

 {{% warning %}}
 The `groups_attr` setting is optional.
-However, if it's not provided,
+However, if it is not provided,
 users authenticating via SAML will not be members of any teams.
 {{% /warning %}}